hawk2012/GubinNET/APPMODE.md

   - SSL certificates can be configured for secure connections in all modes.

 - **Fallback Mechanism**:
-  - For static file servers hosting SPAs, the `SPAFallback` parameter ensures unmatched routes serve the correct file (e.g., `index.html`).
+  - For static file servers hosting SPAs, the `try_files` parameter ensures unmatched routes serve the correct file (e.g., `index.html`).

 - **Monitoring and Logging**:
   - Requests and application states are logged for debugging and monitoring purposes.